HoTT/HoTT-2019/index.md

 ---
-title: Homotopy Type Theory 2019
+title: HoTT 2019
 description: 12–17 August 2019, Carnegie Mellon University, Pittsburgh, USA
 layout: page
 ---

-There will be an international conference on [homotopy type theory](https://homotopytypetheory.org) from August 12th to 17th, 2019, at Carnegie Mellon University in Pittsburgh, USA.
+There will be an International Conference on [Homotopy Type Theory](https://homotopytypetheory.org) (HoTT 2019) from August 12th to 17th, 2019, at Carnegie Mellon University in Pittsburgh, USA.

 There will also be an associated Homotopy Type Theory Summer School in the